Brandon Bonifacio

-Brandon Bonifacio (born 29 June 1989) is a Canadian soccer player who plays for UBC Thunderbirds.
+Brandon Bonifacio (born 29 June 1989) is a Canadian soccer player who played for UBC Thunderbirds.

 Career

-He began as a midfielder with Vancouver Selects, Provincial All-Star Teams and joined 2006 in the youth system of SC Cambuur of the Dutch Eerste Divisie.
+He began as a midfielder with Whitecaps FC Academy and joined 2006 in the youth system of SC Cambuur of the Dutch Eerste Divisie.

 After advancing to SC Cambuur's professional team for one year and half he went on loan to FC Zwolle.
 A short time later he made a decision to return to Canada to attend the University of British Columbia rather than continue with professional soccer.

 International career

 He is former member of the Canada U-20 men's national soccer team and has five games played for the team.
 He was also voted second for Canadian U20 Player of the Year.